abhinava/intel-drng/README.md

 ### Use in Linux Kernel Modules

 This RDRAND/RDSEED library can also be used within the kernel in case true random numbers or seeds are needed in kernel space (such as in drivers or Linux kernel modules (LKM)).
 The same ASM source as well as the header files are usable.
-In case of LKMs, ensure the Kbuild is setup correctly to have the ASM source and header files be available for building. **_We assume that appropriate kernel headers and build tools are installed_** (see [this](https://kernelnewbies.org/KernelHeaders) and [this](https://www.kernel.org/doc/Documentation/kbuild/modules.txt) for some references.
-Refer to your Linux distribution's guide on how to install kernel header files.)
+In case of LKMs, ensure the Kbuild is setup correctly to have the ASM source and header files be available for building. **_We assume that appropriate kernel headers and build tools are installed_** (_See [this](https://kernelnewbies.org/KernelHeaders) and [this](https://www.kernel.org/doc/Documentation/kbuild/modules.txt) for some references.
+Refer to your Linux distribution's guide on how to install kernel header files._)

 ```
 # Go to the 'lkm-1' directory